flother/data-acq-viz/2018/lets-make-a-map.md

 layout: 2018
 ---

 We're going to make a [choropleth map] showing people killed by police and other law enforcement agencies across the United States in 2015 and 2016.
-The end result will look like this:
+The result will look like this:

 ![](/img/per-1m.png)